 - There are 781 people on the waiting lists in B.C.
 Wait times can be longer depending upon your blood type but average 4 years.

 - There have been 87 transplants so far (to February 29) in 2020.

 - There were 480 transplants in 2019, 502 transplants in 2018, 479 transplants in 2017, 423 transplants in 2016, 422 in 2015, 326 in 2014, 346 in 2013, 306 in 2012, 285 in 2011, 295 in 2010 and 207 in 2009.

 People Will Die Waiting For Transplants

-Nearly 80% of the over 4,300 Canadians on the waiting list for an organ transplantation are waiting for a kidney.
-In 2010, a third of the people who died while waiting for organs were waiting for a kidney.
+78% of the 4,300 Canadians on the waiting list for an organ transplant are waiting for a kidney.
+In 2015, a third of the people who died while waiting for organs were waiting for a kidney.

-When you consider than less than 1% of all deaths in B.C. will result in organ donation you can see the critical nature of these numbers and the need to improve registration.
+When you consider that less than 1% of all deaths in B.C. will result in organ donation, there is a critical need to improve registration.
 If everyone in B.C. was registered there would be a significant reduction in the waiting list.
-Since 1968, there have been more than 4,700 organ transplants in B.C.
-More living donor kidney transplants have been performed each year than deceased donor kidney transplants each year since 1999 (only 54 in 2008).

 Are You Registered?